Denver, Norfolk

 Denver is a village and civil parish in the English county of Norfolk.

-Denver is located 1 mi south of Downham Market and 37 mi west of Norwich.
-The village is located along the course of the River Great Ouse.
+Denver is 1 mi south of Downham Market and 37 mi west of Norwich.
+The village is east of and has land straddling the River Great Ouse.

 History

 Denver's name is of Anglo-Saxon origin and derives from the Old English for a passage or crossing used by the Danes.
+Alternatively, the den element may represent the Old English word denu in its older sense of "low, flat place", in which case the placename might mean "[place of difficult] passage across the marshes".

 Denver acted as the terminus for the Roman road the Fen Causeway, which began in Peterborough.

 In the Domesday Book, Denver is listed as a settlement of 43 households in the hundred of Clackclose.
 In 1086, the village was part of the estates of William de Warenne.

 Denver Sluice controls the water levels between the tidal and non-tidal Great Ouse.
 In 1651, the first sluice to help with the drainage of The Fens was built by the Dutch architect Cornelius Vermuyden.
-The sluice was rebuilt after bursting in 1713.
-John Rennie the Younger built a sluice and bridge in 1834.
+The sluice was rebuilt, after bursting in 1713, in 1750.
+John Rennie the Younger built a newer sluice and bridge in 1834.
 It was enlarged in 1923 and the flood gates have been replaced several times.
 The four-arched bridge has its piers extended to form two locks.
-It is Grade II listed.
+It is Grade II-listed (the lowest of the three categories).